 It’s in sight and I refuse to be denied!

 What was the title of my speech?
 “Loving a Rape Victim”.

 As I began, I knew I’d have to draw upon all of my strength and skill to rein in my emotions.
 It was to be a very personal speech.
 If I could get through it to the end without tears, I’d be quite pleased.

 For seven minutes, I discussed my relationships with women who’ve been rape victims and how I’ve always felt like a “magnet” to them.
 So much so, I’ve even had strangers open up to me about their lives.
 It was one of these strangers who shed light on why so many abused women are drawn to me:

 “…you might make them feel safe or comfortable about talking and confiding in you.
-I never would have told you that, if the conversation had not been brought up by you.”
+I would never have told you that if the conversation had not been brought up by you.”